-The Department of Physics and Astronomy offers Bachelor of Science degrees in both Physics and Astronomy, as well as minors in Physics, Astrophysics and Astronomy.
+The Physics and Astronomy Department offers bachelor of science degrees in both physics and astronomy, as well as minors in physics, astrophysics and astronomy.

 In small classes, you will learn about the wide spectrum of modern physics, with courses in relativity, string theory, black holes, electromagnetism, quantum mechanics and other physical states and relationships that make us see the universe in very different ways.